 In April 2022, Nanzan University became the only educational institution official partner of Ghibli Park.
 Ghibli Park was opened under the concept of carrying on the spirit of Expo 2005 Aichi Japan, which was held with the aim of communicating a direction for solutions to global issues and the way of life of human beings, based on the principles of the "wisdom of nature" and "love for people, creatures, and the Earth," and thus its policies resonate well with the philosophy and initiatives of our university.
 As an official partner, then, the University's goal is to play a significant role in the return of "knowledge" through Ghibli Park.
 We will promote attractive initiatives that will create a chain of return, whereby the "knowledge" produced by the university is returned to the local community, and those who have developed an interest in the subject will deepen their studies at the university.

-1 - Towards the Realization of the Nanzan Grand Design

-In 2007, Nanzan University devised its "Grand Design" for the next 20 years.
+Towards the Realization of the Nanzan Grand Design In 2007, Nanzan University devised its "Grand Design" for the next 20 years.
 The Nanzan University Grand Design is a chart for positioning Nanzan as a university that will be a preferred option for students from all over the world.
 In this chart is the vision, and the medium-to long-term goals, that are based upon our University's founding ideals and educational motto.
 Our vision is grounded in the recognition that differences exist among people in terms of ethnicity, ability, religion, culture, and gender.
 It is dedicated to the service of creating a new set of values that embraces such diversity and, through living and working together in our diversity, promotes respect for the dignity of all human beings.
 In short, we aim to "turn the power of the individual into the power of the world - empowering the individual to become a power in and for the world."

-The following are the medium-to long-term goals for realizing this vision:

-"with the establishment of a system of universal access, having realized its vision, to become a university that is a preferred option for students from all over the world, producing quality graduates for the world market."
+The following are the medium-to long-term goals for realizing this vision: 1.
+For education "with the establishment of a system of universal access, having realized its vision, to become a university that is a preferred option for students from all over the world, producing quality graduates for the world market."
+2. For research "to respect human dignity, carry out pioneering research for the advancement of humankind, and, as a base of interdisciplinary joint research, to create new academic value."